-Operating and administrative expenses decreased to \$290,865 for the three months ended March 31, 2021 from \$114,706 in the same period last year.
+Operating and administrative expenses increased to \$1,115,435 for the year ended December 31, 2021 from \$295,373 last year.
 Significant components of this expense include:

-- 1. Salaries and management fees decreased to \$40,125 for the three months ended March 31, 2021 from \$71,250 in the same period last year.
-These costs are for the salaries and management fees incurred directly in managing and operating the business of the Company.
-Given the Company's current financial situation, management has agreed on interim basis to a reduction the monthly fee. - 2.
-Share-based payments, as explained in note 12 to the condensed interim consolidated financial statements, were \$217,120 for the three months ended March 31, 2021 and \$74,900 for year ended December 31, 2020.
+- 1. Salaries and management fees increased to \$178,509 for the year ended December 31, 2021 from \$81,755 last year.
+These costs are for the salaries and management fees incurred directly in managing and operating the business of the Company. - The officers and a consultant of the Company forgave the debt owing to them from accrued salaries and management fees effective June 30, 2020.
+As a result, no salaries or fees were earned in the six months ended June 30, 2020 and all related debt owning to then from accrued salaries from previous years were written down to \$Nil.
+Common share stock options were issued as compensation for the cancellation of the accrued salaries; - 2.
+Share-based payments, as explained in note 12 to the annual consolidated financial statements, were \$398,300 for the year ended December 31, 2021 and \$74,900 for year ended December 31, 2020.
 Yearly fluctuations in stock option expense are dependent on several factors including, but not limited to, number of options issued, valuation of options, vesting period and timing.
-For the year ended December 31, 2020 the Company granted 2,500,000 options (primarily

-- in consideration of the forgiveness of the debt as explained above).
-For the three months ended March 31, 2021, the Company granted 2,200,000 options. - 3.
-Professional fees decreased to \$7,182 for the three months ended March 31, 2021 from \$19,418 in the same period last year.
-The decrease is due to a decrease in activity pursuing the development of projects which is the result of the COVID-19 pandemic restrictions imposed by governments for business and travel.
+For the year ended December 31, 2020, the Company granted 2,500,000 options (primarily in consideration of the forgiveness of the debt as explained above).
+For the year ended December 31, 2021, the Company granted 4,100,000 options. - 3.
+Professional fees increased to \$322,907 for the year ended December 31, 2021 from \$57,570 last year.
+The increase in professional fees is due to an increase in activity pursuing the development of the Ecuador project.
+These expenses are indirect expenses (legal, strategic advisory and consulting) and not included in project costs. - 4.
+Travel costs increased to \$32,356 for the year ended December 31, 2021, from \$655 last year.
+For Fiscal 2020, the travel expenditures were reduced and kept to a minimum because of the current pandemic.
+With the easing of the travel restrictions, travel expenditures have increased and were solely focused on Ecuador project in the current year; and - 5.
+Shareholder information and filing fees expenses increased to \$135,865 for the year ended December 31, 2021, from \$53,600 last year.
+This type of expense was reduced, starting in fiscal 2019, and the trend has continued until mid 2021.
+Additional expenditures have been incurred to update the company video in multiple languages, improve website and improve distribution of news flow to European investors.